Shapley effects for sensitivity analysis with correlated inputs: comparisons with Sobol' indices, numerical estimation and applications: Introduction

 In the case of independent inputs, the interpretation of the Sobol' indices is simple because the variance decomposition of $Y$ is unique \cite{sob93}.
 For instance, the first-order Sobol' index of $X_i$, denoted $S_i$, represents the amount of the output variance solely due to $X_i$.
 The second-order Sobol' index ($S_{ij}$) expresses the contribution of the interactions of the pairs of variables $X_i$ and $X_j$, and so on for the higher orders.
 As the sum of all Sobol' indices is equal to one, the indices are interpreted as proportions of explained variance.

 However, in many applications, it is common that the input variables have a statistical dependence structure imposed by a probabilistic dependence function \cite{kurcoo06} (e.g., a copula function) or by physical constraints upon the input or the output space \cite{petioo10,kuckly17,lopbol17}.
-As shown in previous studies, estimating and interpreting Sobol' indices with correlated inputs are not trivial \cite{saltar02,davwah08}.
-Many propositions appear in the literature that are not always easy to interpret.
-One strategy proposed by \cite{jaclav06} is to evaluate the Sobol' indices of subsets of inputs which are correlated within the subsets but not correlated without.
-However, this approach is not satisfactory because one may need to compute the Sobol' indices of the individual variables.
+As shown in previous studies and presented in the following section, estimating and interpreting Sobol' indices with correlated inputs is not trivial \cite{saltar02,davwah08}.